Shop by RoomBathroomShower Curtains

 What is the best shower curtain liner material?

 Plastic shower curtain liners are notoriously toxic, but natural shower curtain liners are susceptible to mold and mildew when they get wet, which is toxic in itself.
-Here’s what I recommend for how to choose between an organic fabric shower curtain and a plastic shower curtain:
+The best shower curtain liner material for you will depend on how well ventilated and dry your bathroom is, and what kind of cleaning maintenance you are able to commit to.
+Here is how to choose between an organic fabric shower curtain and a plastic shower curtain:

-Finally, if your bathroom has OK or bad ventilation, or you know you’re not up for maintenance, choose a PEVA or EVA liner that doesn’t off-gas.
-While these are less healthy than natural fabrics or polyester, they are a relatively low-touch surface, and healthier than PVC or a moldy curtain.
+• If your bathroom has OK or poor ventilation, and you’re not able to do laundry weekly, choose a PEVA or EVA liner that doesn’t off-gas.
+These are less healthy than natural fabrics or polyester, but are much healthier than PVC, or a moldy curtain.
+These are easy to clean with cleaning spray and a scrubber or cloth.

 Do fabric shower curtains need a liner?